aakiliqbal/snapTab/docs/lld-drag-drop.md

 ## Overview

-Drag-and-drop in Infi Tab uses native HTML drag events with a custom pointer-following overlay.
+Drag-and-drop in SnapTab uses native HTML drag events with a custom pointer-following overlay.
 The domain layer provides `DropAction` types and `resolveDrop()` decision logic.

 See ADR `0006-native-drag-intent-shell.md` for the current native drag decision.